 Why this question?

-Did you know women give to church more than men?
-Or that men are less likely to pray (PEW Research)?
+A Vanco report reveals that women give to churches more than men.
+A PEW Research article shows that men are less likely to pray.

-Simple church growth survey questions, such as this one, can give insights as to what your church should offer.
+Simple church growth survey questions, such as this one, can provide valuable insights into what your church should offer.

 For example, are there significantly more women in your membership than men?
-Perhaps you should create a men’s ministry to better engage new men joining the congregation.
+Perhaps you should consider creating a men’s ministry to better engage new men who are joining the congregation.

 Having this data at your fingertips will help you understand how to adapt for church growth.